-To be competitive for funding, applicants must propose to conduct research that delivers against the above objective and intended outcomes.
+To be competitive for funding, applicants must propose to conduct research that delivers against the above objectives.
+Applicants are encouraged to propose novel and/or innovative research and describe how the outcomes of the research will be translated into health benefits for Australians.